gnivil/SQLAlchemy/README.md

 prcp = [result[1] for result in prcp_data[:366]]
 ```

-* Load the query results into a Pandas DataFrame and set the index to the date column.
+* Loaded the query results into a Pandas DataFrame and set the index to the date column
-* Sort the DataFrame values by date.
+* Sorted the DataFrame values by date
 ```python
 # Save the query results as a Pandas DataFrame and set the index to the date column
 prcp_df = pd.DataFrame(prcp_data,columns=['date', 'prcp']).sort_values('date').set_index('date')